 - Many countries, such as Japan, have restricted its cosmetic use by giving it concentration limitations.

-- A Known Carcinogen Banned in the EU, But Still Used in North America.
+- Known Carcinogens Banned in the EU, But Still Used in North America.
 Used in Dry Skin Treatments, Anti-Lice and Anti-Dandruff Shampoos, Also Listed as a Colour Plus Number, I.E. FD&C Red No. 6

 - Low-Level Exposure is Linked to Cancer, Allergic Reactions, Nausea, Fatigue & Skin Problems